 A. Capital Facilities (CF) funds were used to purchase approximately two (2) acres of land adjacent to the current SBCBH outpatient clinic location.
-SBCBH also executed a contract with an architectural firm to begin designing a larger Behavioral Health building, and to oversee the project with the San Benito County Resource Management department.
+SBCBH also executed a contract with an architectural firm to begin designing a larger Behavioral Health building, and with a construction management vendor to oversee the project in coordination with the San Benito County Resource Management department.
+Other required construction resources have also been procured.
 The groundbreaking ceremony was held on March 10, 2020.
 It is anticipated that the building will be completed in Spring 2021.

-The new building will provide treatment space and staff offices for our mental health services and substance use treatment programs.
+The new building will provide treatment space and staff offices for our mental health services.
 The primary focus of the building will be to offer expanded MHSA services to children, families, adults, and older adults.
 In addition, the full array of mental health services will be available for all age groups in this facility.
 The building will meet ADA specifications and be accessible for all clients and family members.
 The development of this facility and the delivery of MHSA services at this site will be consistent with the goals of the CFTN component.